 When Professor and Mrs. Dearmer were staying in their country cottage in the summer of 1919, Mrs. Dearmer felt impelled to sit down and allow her hand to write automatically.
-She had previously felt a marked dislike to all such supposed manifestations, and had never imagined herself to have any psychic She wrote without knowing what powers or gifts.
-At first the writing was incoherent, she was writing. but gradually settled down into clearness.
+She had previously felt a marked dislike to all such supposed manifestations, and had never imagined herself to have any psychic powers or gifts.
+She wrote without knowing what she was writing.
+At first the writing was incoherent, but gradually settled down into clearness.
 Thereafter she wrote daily for half an hour, and at last the book was finished.
-Neither the Professor nor Mrs. book was finished.
-Neither the Professor nor was Dearmer, it seems, had any clear idea of what was intended.
+Neither the Professor nor Mrs. Dearmer, it seems, had any clear idea of what was intended.
 They offer no theory about it.
 They know that neither of them was the author, and find it very difficult to frame any hypothesis except that in some mysterious way it did emanate from the mind of the friend whose name or initials "came through" several times during the writing.
 Moreover, the signature given corresponded with that in letters received from him during his earth-life.
 He was a well-known man of academic attainments, and noble character, who was killed in France in 1918.
-Before he "passed out" he was anxious to add another book he "passed out" he was anxious to and another boom to those he had already written, and "The Fellowship of the Picture" claims to be that book.
-The title was given by the communicator, a fact worth noting, in view of its peculiarity, and doubtless also its unexpectedness.
+Before he "passed out" he was anxious to add another book to those he had already written, and "The Fellowship of the Picture" claims to be that book. was given by the communicator, a fact worth noting, in view of its peculiarity, and doubtless also its unexpectedness.

 The book consists of a series of short chapters on the life of to-day and the ways in which it may be purified, exalted and spiritualised.
 Its phrasing is direct and trenchant.
-It abounds in those "sabrecuts of Saxon speech" so refreshing to persons who are tired of artificialisms of language and demand fresh air and living meanings.
-The communicator himself is clearly aware of this, for in the opening chapter, "Escaping from Conventionalism," he writes :-
+It abounds in those "sabre-cuts of Saxon speech" so refreshing to persons who are tired of artificialisms of language and demand fresh air and living meanings.
+The communicator himself is clearly aware of this, for in the opening chapter, Escaping from Conventionalism," he writes:-